 However you refer to this grouping of islands there is no doubt that they are still one of the top tourism locations in Europe.
 Some 12 million visitors were recorded back in 2014 spread across the main islands.
 Below we give a brief introduction to each of the main islands and some points of interest in each.

 Majorca – Mallorca

 Majorca is by far the biggest of the Balearic Islands in both land mass and population.
 Majorca is hugely popular with the German and British nationalities who make up a good chunk of the yearly visitors to this pretty island.
+The fantastic beaches here are one of the many super attractions.
 The population here is around 850,000 inhabitants which is the vast majority of the 1.1 million total population of the Balearic’s.
 We have just completed an extensive article which provides detailed information about Majorca, the best resorts and things to do during your visit.

 Ibiza – Eivissa

 Ibiza or Eivissa as it’s officially known in Catalan is actually smaller in land mass than Menorca but has a bigger population.
 Currently there are around 130,000 permanent inhabitants in Ibiza but the numbers swell along the 150 kilometres of coastline during the summer months.
 Ibiza is one of the top locations for nightlife in Spain and consistently welcomes well over 2 million international visitors a year to it’s shores.